jasonl99/stpete_crystal/README.md

 #### Crystal

 First, you need to install [crystal](https://crystal-lang.org/docs/installation/).
 Easy enough, unless you're running Windows.
-Sorry no, no crystal for Windows.
+Sorry, no crystal for Windows.
 You can confirm that it's installed correctly, by running `crystal -v` in a terminal.
 Right now, I'm running `Crystal 0.20.3 [b1416e2] (2016-12-23)`.

-I use Ubunutu (and this applies to all Debian distros), so I simply add the crystal repository to my system:
+I use Ubunutu (and this applies to all Debian-based distributions), so I simply add the crystal repository to my system:

 ```bash